lijunyu159/-/README.md

-## The implement of vovnet in centermask2
+## The tensorflow+keras implement of vovnet in centermask2
 Now the program has a lot of shortcomings, improvements are under way.

 requirements: